Nosler Partition Ammo: Nosler Partition Bullets Explained

-Any fan of Nosler has to be familiar with the Nosler Partition.
-This premium hunting bullet is one of a kind due to its unique design that is almost like 2 bullets fused together to create an H shape.
-There are two cores in the Partition bullet separated by the copper-alloy that jackets the bullet except for the tip and the base.
-This is an exposed lead base bullet with a soft tip and while it shares some similarities with later Nosler lines like the Accubond, it’s really in a class of its own.
+Any fan of Nosler ammo has to be familiar with the Nosler Partition.
+This premium hunting bullet is one of a kind due to its unique design that is almost like two bullets fused together to create an "H" shape.
+There are two cores in the Partition bullet, separated by the copper-alloy that jackets the bullet, except for the tip and the base.
+This is an exposed lead base bullet with a soft tip, and while it shares some similarities with later Nosler lines like the AccuBond, it’s really in a class of its own.

 Nosler Partition Features

-Tapered Jacket – Like most Nosler bullets, the Partition uses a copper-alloy.
-This one is thinner at the mouth and gradually thickens on the way down.
-This allows amazing expansion across a wide range of velocities.
+- Tapered Jacket: Like most Nosler bullets, the Partition uses a copper-alloy.
+This one is thinner at the mouth and gradually thickens on the way down, which allows for amazing expansion across a wide range of velocities.

 Nosler Partition Advantages

 With such a long history of use, time is definitely on the side of the Partition.
-This bullet is tried and true and has been significantly tested over and over again on all types of target from the small Florida deer to the massive Moose of the Northern Rockies.
-This bullet seems popular among hunters of all types but it’s definitely lost some steam as technology improved giving us alternatives from Nosler like the Ballistic Tip or Accubond.
+This bullet is tried and true, and has been significantly tested over and over again on all types of targets – from the small Florida deer to the massive Moose of the Northern Rockies.
+Although it seems popular among hunters of all types, it’s definitely lost some steam as technology improved, giving us alternatives from Nosler like the Ballistic Tip or AccuBond.

-Since the Partition bullet has been such a popular bullet it can be had in a variety of calibers from the .222 Remington to .308 Winchester are fairly easy to find.
+Since the Partition bullet has been so popular, it can be had in a variety of calibers from the .222 Remington to .308 Winchester, which are fairly easy to find.
 But the big game hunter has options that range all the way up to .458 Winchester.